waimea-hwstringer/level-3-programming-assessment/docs/test-plan.md

 In both the room "North Corridor" the search button should be enabled immediately as it has no immediate contents.
 Searching the room should yield no items.
 In all three circumstances, the search button should be disabled after searching the room and should never be re-enabled in that room again.
+Searching the room should deplete 1 oxygen.

 ---